gravitational/teleport/assets/systemd-unit-upgrader/README.md

 [i] agent may be unhealthy. marking for potential future upgrade. [ 290 ]
 ```

-Note that log details will differ based on wether or not your agent has exported a maintenance window
+Note that log details will differ based on whether or not your agent has exported a maintenance window
 schedule yet and wether or not a previous run noted the need for an upgrade, but they should
 be free of errors.